-The contribution requirements of plan members and the Library are established by the Board of Trustees and may be periodically amended.
-The required contribution is based on projected payas-you-go financing requirements, with an additional amount to prefund benefits as determined annually during the budget process.
+The contribution requirements of plan members and the Library are established by the Board of Trustees and may be periodically amended by the Board.
+The required contribution is based on projected pay-as-you-go financing requirements, with an additional amount to prefund benefits as determined annually during the budget process.
 Additional contributions may be identified during the year by the Board of Trustees.
 There are no contractual terms requiring a specific funding level.